rayrlam/testing-playground/README.md

 ## Structure

-- `react-testing/` - Contains test cases and examples for testing React applications using Vitest.
+- `react-testing/` - Contains TypeScript test cases and examples for testing React applications using Vitest.

 Just focuses on a specific aspect of React testing, such as testing components and other essential functionalities.